cwuu/11-767/labs/lab1-project-brainstorm.md

 1: Ideas
 ----
 Write down 3-5 project ideas your group considered (a few sentences each).
 Depending on your group and process, the ideas may be very different, or they may be variations on one central idea.
- 1. Try to increase the inference speed and reduce the size of the ViT mmodel (Reference paper: AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE)
+ 1. Try to increase the inference speed and reduce the size of the ViT mmodel (Reference paper: An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale)
  2. Deploy a camera running on mobile devices that can process extreme low-light photography by reducing the size of U-Net (paper: Learning to See in the Dark)
- 3. Compress VAE
+ 3. Compress VAE for facial 3D recontruction
  4. Deploy a high accuracy vision-based tracker that can run in real-time on embedding devices by compressing CNN-based backbone.

 2: Narrowing